 If you stretched it out end to end it would cover several football fields.

 It was originally a fortress but was rebuilt in the grand Renaissance style from 1546 under François I as a royal palace.
 Subsequent monarchs added to it, keeping the style of the original.
-It was only in 1793 that the Louvre opened as a public art gallery during the French Revolution.
+In 1793 that the Louvre opened as a public art gallery during the French Revolution.

-Originally the Palace housed the French King’s personal art but with Napoleon raging through Europe, looting the palaces and property of the royal families and aristocracy of the rest of Europe and taking the art works as war booty, the Louvre rapidly attained the status of the world’s largest art gallery.
-Not all that booty has been returned by any means.
+Originally the Palace housed the French King’s personal art but with Napoleon raging through Europe, looting the palaces and property of the royal families and aristocracy and taking the art works as war booty, the Louvre rapidly attained the status of the world’s largest art gallery.
 So it's not surprising that today the Louvre is the world’s most visited museum.
-So prepare yourself if you want to get the most out of your visit.
+Prepare yourself if you want to get the most out of your visit.